Spatial refinements and Khovanov homology: Introduction

 \section{Introduction}

-In the late 1920s, in his study of critical points and geodesics~\cite{Morse-top-fns,Morse-top-Morse2,Morse-top-book}, Morse introduced what is now called \emph{Morse theory}---using functions for which the second derivative test does not fail (\emph{Morse functions}) to decompose manifolds into simpler pieces.
-The finite-dimensional case was further developed by many authors (see~\cite{Bott-top-history} for a survey of the history), and an infinite-dimensional analogue introduced by Palais-Smale~\cite{PS-top-Bull,Palais-top-PS,Smale-top-PS}.
+While studying critical points and geodesics, \cite{Morse-top-fns,Morse-top-Morse2,Morse-top-book} introduced what is now called \emph{Morse theory}---using functions for which the second derivative test does not fail (\emph{Morse functions}) to decompose manifolds into simpler pieces.
+The finite-dimensional case was further developed by many authors (see~\cite{Bott-top-history} for a survey of the history), and an infinite-dimensional analogue introduced by \cite{PS-top-Bull,Palais-top-PS,Smale-top-PS}.
 In both cases, a Morse function $f$ on $M$ leads to a chain complex $C_*(f)$ generated by the critical points of $f$.
 This chain complex satisfies the \emph{fundamental theorem of Morse homology}: its homology $H_*(f)$ is isomorphic to the singular homology of $M$.
 This is both a feature and a drawback: it means that one can use information about the topology of $M$ to deduce the existence of critical points of $f$, but also implies that $C_*(f)$ does not see the smooth topology of $M$.
 (See~\cite{Milnor-top-Morse,Milnor-top-h} for an elegant account of the subject's foundations and some of its applications.)

-In the 1980s, Floer introduced several new examples of infinite-dimensional, Morse-like theories~\cite{Floer-top-unregularized,Floer-gauge-instanton,Floer-top-Lagrangian}.
+Much later, \cite{Floer-top-unregularized,Floer-gauge-instanton,Floer-top-Lagrangian} introduced several new examples of infinite-dimensional, Morse-like theories.
 Unlike Palais-Smale's Morse theory, in which the descending manifolds of critical points are finite-dimensional, in Floer's setting both ascending and descending manifolds are infinite-dimensional.
 Also unlike Palais-Smale's setting, Floer's homology groups are not isomorphic to singular homology of the ambient space (though the singular homology acts on them).
 Indeed, most Floer (co)homology theories seem to have no intrinsic cup product operation, and so are unlikely to be the homology of any natural space.